 The Best LGBTQ Movies to Watch During Pride Month

-Pride month is upon us, and what better way to celebrate the LGBTQ community than to binge watch films of same-sex love?
-Often they are far from the formulaic rom-coms Hollywood churns out about heterosexuals–a lot of LGBTQ-focused films are infused with extraordinary depth, secrecy, and sexual tension.
+Pride Month is upon us, and what better way to celebrate the LGBTQ community than to binge watch films of same-sex love?
+Often, LGBTQ movies are far from the formulaic rom-coms Hollywood churns out about heterosexuals.
+Rather, LGBTQ movies are infused with extraordinary depth, secrecy, and sexual tension.
 There’s nothing cookie-cutter or bland about them.
-These flicks feature tender, titillating, and humorous takes on LGBTQ relationships that are universally relatable no matter what your sexual identification.
+These flicks feature tender, titillating, and humorous takes on LGBTQ relationships that are universally relatable no matter what your sexual identity.

 Pouty-lipped Adèle (Adèle Exarchopoulos) is a teenager whose life is blown open (in a good way) by a blue-haired artist Emma (Léa Seydoux) in this seductive French film based on the graphic novel of the same name.
 Speaking of graphic, if you’re a fan of realistic sex scenes, this is your film.
 The extended girl-on-girl action doesn’t leave anything to the imagination.
 Equally blunt is the depiction of long-term relationships and how they can deteriorate once the first flush of desire wears off.
 When a betrayal implodes the bond between Adèle and Emma, you’ll feel like you’re in the room, mid-shouting match, with them.
 And an emotional post-mortem at the end of the movie will make you relive that time you tried to patch things up with an ex you couldn’t forget – or wouldn’t forgive.